-The idea that a well-picked beer can improve whatever food you're serving has been driving a lot of my writing here recently: we've explored beer pairings to make for better barbecues and better Middle Eastern feasts, better Mexican meals and even amped up dessert courses.
+The idea that a well-picked beer can improve whatever food you're serving has been driving a lot of my writing here recently: we've explored what beer to drink for better backyard barbecues , the best beers for tacos, and even which beers will amp up your dessert courses.

 But if you're like me, your meals are more often slapped together, thought up off the cuff, or inspired by a quick flip through your favorite cookbook.
 Meticulous planning doesn't always happen, especially on a weeknight.
 And if you're even more like me, there's no friggin' chance you're going to run to the bottle shop to get the perfect beer for that dinner you just thought up.

 Don't think for a minute that means I'm left beerless and unsatisfied when it comes to supper sippin', though.
 My fridge is prepared for everything, and yours can be too.

 With a well-picked sixer by your side, there's hardly a dish out there that can't be made better.

 So here they are: the six beers you should always have in your fridge for killer pairings.